jotpowers/Personal-Growth/on-becoming-a-manager.md

 # On Becoming a Manager

 There are a lot of different paths to become a manager, but very rarely does it start straight out of school as a manager.
 So, what do you need to do to become a **good** manager?
 Who the heck knows, but I'll at least give my thoughts, from a very narrow band of experience.
-The particular lense I'm going to use, because it's the one I know the best and have the most experience with is, "How do you transition from being a good technologist to a good manager?"
+The particular lens I'm going to use, because it's the one I know the best and have the most experience with is, "How do you transition from being a good technologist to a good manager?"

 # Setting the Stage